Darnell Mooney

 WRAtlanta Falcons

-Mooney caught three of seven targets for 34 yards in Sunday's 30-27 loss to the Panthers.
+Mooney caught three of seven targets for 20 yards in the Falcons' Week 18 win over the Saints.

 ANALYSIS